almaalhi/my-tech/README.md

 This page was initially made with very little planning.
 I just wanted a place to share code.
 Now that some time has passed, I think I'd like to completely refresh this page with just a short 'About me' section and then links to more full projects.

 As of now, I don't know when I'll start the refresh but the seed has been planted.
-Writing it down somewhere (Here) also will serve as a modivator.
+Writing it down somewhere (Here) also will serve as a motivator.